Hano-Guru/Portfolio/README.md

 This is a webpage in which i used Hypertext Markup Language and cascading style sheet.

 ## Project setup instructions
+1.On github page copy the project link
+2.In the terminal use git clone  https://github.com/Hano-Guru/Portfolio.git

 ## Link to live site on GitHub Pages
 https://github.com/Hano-Guru/Portfolio